BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 # run remove genes
 chewBBACA.py RemoveGenes -i results_cg/results_20190921T183955/results_alleles.tsv -g results_cg/results_20190921T183955/RepeatedLoci.txt -o alleleCallMatrix_cg
 ```
-In this step of 282 *loci* were identified as possible paralogs that were removed from further analysis.
-The list with the RepeatedLoci.txt can be found at: ```results_cg/results_20190921T183955/RepeatedLoci.txt```
+In this step, 282 *loci* were identified as possible paralogs and were removed from further analysis.
+The list RepeatedLoci.txt can be found at: ```results_cg/results_20190921T183955/RepeatedLoci.txt```

 The output file can be found at: ```analysis_cg/alleleCallMatrix_cg.tsv```

-## Step 2.2: Genomes Quality Control
+## Step 2.2: Genome Quality Control

-In this step we define a *Threshold* of the schema that limits the loss of *loci* targets defined in the previous steps while excluding genomes considered to be of low quality due to significant *loci* absence.
+In this step we define a *Threshold* for the scheme that limits the loss of *loci* targets defined in the previous steps while excluding genomes considered to be of low quality due to significant *loci* absence.

-We then define the percentage of *loci* that will constitute the schema based on how many targets we want to keep in this phase:  **100%, 99.5%, 99% and 95%** of the *loci* present in the set of high quality genomes.
-This is one of the main steps in defining the cgMLST schema targets.
+With this analysis we define the percentage of *loci* that will constitute the scheme based on how many targets we want to keep in this phase:  **100%, 99.5%, 99% and 95%** of the *loci* present in the set of high quality genomes.
+This is the main step in defining the cgMLST scheme targets.

 ## Command: